Duality of Anderson T-motives

 We need also an extension of $\p[T,\tau]$ --- the ring $\p(T)[\tau]$ which is the ring of non-commutative polynomials in $\tau$ over the field of rational functions $\p(T)$ with the same relations (1.1).
 For a left $\p[T,\tau]$-module $M$ we denote by $M_{\p[T]}$ the same $M$ treated as a $\p[T]$-module with respect to the natural inclusion $\p[T]\hookrightarrow\p[T,\tau]$.
 Analogously, we define $M_{\p[\tau]}$; we shall use similar notations also for the left $\p(T)[\tau]$-modules.

 Obviously we have:

 {\bf (1.2)} For $C\in M_{r}(\p(T))$ operations $C^t$, $C^{-1}$ and $C^{(i)}$ commute.

 {\bf Definition 1.3.} ([G], 5.4.2, 5.4.12, 5.4.10).
-An abelian T-motive $M$ is a left $\p[T, \tau]$-module which is free and finitely generated as both $\p[T]$-, $\p[\tau]$-module and such that
+A t-motive $M$ is a left $\p[T, \tau]$-module which is free and finitely generated as both $\p[T]$-, $\p[\tau]$-module and such that

+{\bf Remark.} The above object is called "abelian t-motive" (resp. "t-motive") in [G] (resp.
+[A]), while the name "t-motive" is used in [G] for a more general object ([G], Definition 5.4.2).
+Since we shall not use objects defined in [G], 5.4.2, I prefer to use a shorter name for the above $M$.

-Abelian T-motives are main objects of the present paper.
-If we affirm that an object exists this means that it exists as an abelian T-motive if otherwise is not stated.
+t-motives are main objects of the present paper.
+If we affirm that an object exists this means that it exists as a t-motive if otherwise is not stated.
 We denote dimension of $M$ over $\p[\tau]$ (resp. $\p[T]$) by $n$ (resp. $r$), these numbers are called dimension and rank of $M$.
-Morphisms of abelian T-motives are morphisms of left $\p[T, \tau]$-modules.
+Morphisms of abelian t-motives are morphisms of left $\p[T, \tau]$-modules.

 To define a left $\p[T, \tau]$-module $M$ is the same as to define a left $\p[T]$-module $M_{\p[T]}$ endowed by an action of $\tau$ satisfying $\tau(Pm)=P^{(1)}\tau(m)$, $P\in \p[T]$.
 In this situation we can also treate $\tau$ as a $\p[T]$-linear map $M^{(1)}\to M$.
 This interpretation is necessary if we consider the general case $\w\supset \n F_q[T]$.